Probabilistic Prediction Markets with Intermittent Contributions: Methodology

 \subsection{Adaptive Robust Linear Regression}

-The forecast combination proposed using linear regression assumes that the sellers submits their prediction at every market session, assumption that is often unrealistic in real-world scenarios.
-Since we want to allow sellers to participate at will, we address this limitation adopting a robust variant of the LR model capable of handling missing forecasts.
-This solution was first introduced in \cite{bertsimas2025} and later applied in \cite{stratigakos2025}.
-The core idea of this method is to learn a linear correction matrix $\mathbf{D}^{(\tau)}$ among input forecast, and use this correction to modify the combination weights when some input forecasts are unavailable.
+The standard linear combination assumes that sellers submit predictions at every market session.
+However, this is unrealistic in real-world scenarios.
+Thus, to allow sellers to participate at will, we adopt a robust variant of the linear regression (LR) model capable of handling missing forecasts.
+Originally introduced in \cite{bertsimas2025} and applied in \cite{stratigakos2025}, this method learns a linear correction matrix $\mathbf{D}^{(\tau)}$ among input forecast, and use this correction to modify the combination weights when some input forecasts are unavailable.
 In essence, the model compensates for the missing information by extracting additional one from the remaining available forecasts.
 In this work, we extend this method to the online learning setting.

-To model the availability of forecasts, we introduce a binary variable $\alpha_{i, t}$ which takes the value 1 if the $i$-th forecast is unavailable at time $t$, and 0 otherwise.
+We model the availability of the forecasts using a binary variable $\alpha_t \in \{0, 1\}^n$, which takes value 1 if the $i$-th forecast is unavailable at time $t$, and 0 otherwise.
+The forecast vector is redefined such that missing values are zeroed out.
 Using this, we redefine the forecast vector as